dcmri/dcmri/docs/source/generated/examples/index.rst

 .. note::

    dcmri is under construction.
-The first stable version with more comprehensive functionality and documentation will be v1.0.0.
-Before that the API may still change and features may be deprecated without warning.
+At this stage, the API may still change and features may be deprecated without warning.

 .. raw:: html